 In 1961 Ev.
 David Maduma of Glencoe started ministering in the Msinga area.
-At that time, Msinga was a ward of the Dundee DRCA (Dutch Reformed Church in Africa) congregation.
+At that time, Msinga was a ward of the Dundee Dutch Reformed Church in Africa (DRCA), later the Uniting Reformed Church in Southern Africa (URCSA), congregation.
 After more than eighteen years of intensive work by many faithful workers, the Msinga congregation was finally established in 1984.

-Today the URCSA (Uniting Reformed Church in Southern Africa) congregation of Msinga has more than 500 members and approximately 500 Sunday school children.
+Today the URCSA congregation of Msinga has more than 500 members and approximately 500 Sunday school children.
 The congregation consists of five ward church councils namely

 Each ward church council consists of various outposts (prayer houses).
 In total there are thirty small outposts in Msinga.
 The church councils of these wards assist the outposts to be inviting faith communities that reach out in their context and local communities.
 Because of many vacancies, members are increasingly taking responsibility for more and more ministries.